 Many years later, during the reign of Charles I, Jonathan and Thomas Bliss, two of Honestus’s descendants, rode to London with members of the House of Commons.
 Upon his succession to the throne, Charles declared himself supreme ruler and had refused to call Parliament for 11 years.
 In 1640, at war with Scotland, Charles was obliged to call a session of Parliament to obtain funding for his military endeavors.
 The members of Parliament, furious with the king and citing numerous public grievances, refused to consider his request for finances.
 The session was dissolved after only three weeks.

 The king was very angry and sought revenge against all those who had waylaid his plans.
-Johnathan and Thomas Bliss were marked for destruction.
+Jonathan and Thomas Bliss were marked for destruction.
 Before long, they were fined for nonconformity and kept in prison for several weeks.
 Their belongings were seized, their horses and cattle were driven off and their father was tied to the back of a horse and dragged through the streets.
-Johnathan was thrown into prison again, along with his father.
+Jonathan was thrown into prison again, along with his father.
 Thomas and another brother, George, were forced to sell many of their belongings in order to obtain a release for their father, but they were not able to raise enough to buy freedom for Jonathan.
 He died in prison.

 Thomas and George sold the estate, which had been in the family for over 200 years, and secured passage for themselves and their families to America.
 They arrived in Boston in 1635.